 Age-related macular degeneration

-Symptoms: progressive decrease in the ability to see objects clearly, decrease in contrast, difficulty adapting to sudden changes in light, difficult reading, distortion of images and lines, altered central vision, appearance of a blurred spot in the center of vision.
-These symptoms are painless and affect only central vision; peripheral vision is not affected.
+Symptoms: progressive decline in ability to see objects clearly, reduced contrast, difficulty adapting to sudden changes in light, difficulty reading, distortion of images and lines, impaired central vision, appearance of a blurred spot in the center of vision.
+These symptoms are painless and affect only central vision; peripheral vision remains unaffected.

-Diagnosis: Early detection limits the progression of the disease and helps preserve vision.
-A fundus examination, routine tests and the so-called Amsler grid test are performed.
+Diagnosis: early detection can limit disease progression and help preserve vision.
+A fundus examination, routine tests and the Amsler grid test are used to establish the diagnosis.

 Despite medical advances, there is currently no cure for AMD.
-A check-up will allow you to detect it quickly: make an appointment with one of our specialists.
+Regular check-ups will enable early detection: book an appointment with one of our specialists.